Big-Sands/adhd.ge/articles/contents-en.md

 ADHD is caused by a deficiency of specific neurotransmitters in the brain, norepinephrine and/or dopamine, and is treated by using medication.
 Medicines that are not available in Georgia for an unknown reason.

-There is a non-medicated methods, "therapy", but it is often combined with medication.
+There is a non-medicated solution, "therapy", but it is often combined with medication.
 The main purpose of therapy is to deal with minor problems that medication cannot deal with.

-Therapy without medication is not the primary treatment for ADHD.
-Because the effectiveness of this is often questionable, it is a very long process, it takes months, while the medicine (stimulant) works in half an hour, the long process also means many visits to the psychiatrist, which will be very expensive in total, and this non-drug "therapy" cannot correct the imbalance of neurotransmitters by itself.
+Therapy without medication is not an effective treatment for ADHD symptoms.
+It is a very long process, meaning, many visits to the psychiatrist, which is a huge waste of money, while the medication (stimulant) works in half an hour.
+This non-medicated "therapy" cannot correct the imbalance of neurotransmitters by itself.

 According to one article "The view that attention deficit can be overcome by willpower is as cynical as advising a blind person to see by changing their lifestyle."